Updated February 2019

 $$$ — Babybay Bedside Sleeper ~ $365

 Looking to stretch your dollars beyond the first 6 months?
 Made in Germany, the Babybay Bedside Sleeper is a sidecar sleeper that later converts into a crib as you transition your baby out of your room.
 (The conversion kits just hit the market; they’re $85.)
 Made of 100% Beechwood, these bedside sleepers are sustainable and naturally antibacterial.
 (Although it isn’t formally approved in the U.S. for this, in Europe the Babybay bedside sleeper has been tested with up to 300 pounds weight…as an adult bench.
 Wow.
 Needless to say, even though technically it’s only sanctioned for up to 6 months here, many parents abroad use it for their child’s full first year.
 You probably could too, just saying.)

 Those three items are just about all you’re going to find on the market in the U.S. when it comes to side-sleepers, mainly due to the fact that manufacturers are terrified of making baby sleeping venues due to the litigiousness (is that a word?) of our society.
 You can find a better variety in Europe.

 Option 4: Bed Sharing

 If you’re sleeping with baby in your bed, as many people do, you are better off with a shielded area for baby, in my humble opinion.
-This will protect your baby from pillows, duvets, and other bulky bedding items that are known to be a risk factor for SIDS in the Western world we live in.
+This will protect your baby from pillows, duvets, and other bulky bedding items that are known to be a risk factor for SIDS.
 While “rollover” accidents are actually quite rare (a parent accidentally squishing baby in their sleep), I promise you will sleep better knowing your baby is protected.
 That said, these products are super controversial, even polarizing, among parents.
 If you choose to use any of them, make sure you use them safely.